raph-h/RayTracingInC/notes.md

 Files should be .hpp as .h is more for C while .hpp is for C++

+BVH really improved render speeds, I achieved a 10 times faster render And with improvements to the bounding box axis determination, about a 11.8 times faster render

 Potential improvements
 Triangles, Parallelist, Shadow rays